alanszlosek/dbFacile/README.txt

 	B. Fetching Data

 		$rows = $db->fetch('select * from users') : Performs SQL query and returns two-dimensional array of rows and their named columns.
-In some cases this returns an iterator object that acts like an array of rows. foreach($rows as $row) {
+(I'd like for this to return an iterator that acts like an array, but haven't found a use-case where it is beneficial.) foreach($rows as $row) {
 			echo $row['email'] . '<br />';
 		}